Pici pasta Street food

 • Optional: 1 to 2 teaspoons olive oil or a single egg for richness

-For a home batch that serves 3 to 4, try using 300g flour and 150 to 160g of water.
+For a home batch that serves 3 to 4, try using 300g of flour and 150 to 160g of water.
 If you add one egg, reduce the water slightly.
 Semolina adds bite.
 00 flour gives a silkier result.

 Step-by-step: make it at home.